ICI3D/DAIDD/preparation/index.md

     - The intent here is not for you to spend hours preparing something new to share, rather to provide an easy way for others who are interested to learn more about your research and interests.
     - Please do keep it brief (1-3 pages would be best).

 - Bring PDF versions of your slide and more detailed description with you on Sunday afternoon.
-We will have a session on Sunday evening where you are instructed on how to add these files to the DAIDD Participants Dropbox folder.
+We will have a session on Sunday evening where you are instructed on how to add these files to the DAIDD Participants Google Drive folder.

 <!-- THIS IS VIRTUAL INFORMAITON
 - Prepare a short oral presentation summarizing your research (2 minutes max, 1 slide in PDF format)